 Letter to Helmut Färber

-I was fortunate to obtain a DVD from a Rai Tre telecast of Quei loro incontri containing not only the movie itself, but also Quei loro incontri: gli uomini… gli dei, Jean-Marie’s video of the Straubs’ theatrical production in Buti which preceded their shooting.
-1 At the price of Rai Tre’s graffito on every frame, I have been able to relive Quei loro incontri many times, with increasing affection.
+I was fortunate to obtain a DVD from a Rai Tre telecast of Quei loro incontri (These Encounters of Theirs, 2006) containing not only the movie itself, but also Quei loro incontri: gli uomini… gli dei, Jean-Marie’s video of the Straubs’ theatrical production in Buti which preceded their shooting.1 At the price of Rai Tre’s graffito on every frame, I have been able to relive Quei loro incontri many times, with increasing affection.
 In a way, I am fortunate that my limited Italian obliges me to do this simply to connect with the words and follow the story.
 This and more: to read the text over and over; to subtitle my DVD with it in Italian; to try to translate it (I’ve corrected something almost every day for months now).
 The struggle is to understand the music of recited Italian.

 So where is the movie?

 The better to ask this question, I watched Jean-Marie’s video movie of the theatre production.
 I call it Jean-Marie’s “movie,” even though it’s just one, unmoving, 67-minute shot, because Jean-Marie is credited for photography and Romano Guelfi (Dionysius) for montage.

 Compared to cinema, theatre-on-video is more level.
 There is less sense of physical form and rhythm, and this “less” affects the words too.
 One minor example: the first four dialogues end with their words suspended 35 seconds in the movie; in the theatre the stage darkens immediately with hardly a rest.
 Time is more focused in cinema.